UBC-MDS/seating_pref/01_Proposal.md

 ### Statistics Analysis

-**Null hypothesis**: The competitiveness of a student has no affects on their preference on where they usually sit.
+**Null Hypothesis**: The competitiveness of a student has no affect on their preference on where they usually sit.
-**Alternative hypothesis**: The competitiveness of a student has affects on their preference on where they usually sit.
+**Alternative Hypothesis**: The competitiveness of a student has affects on their preference on where they usually sit.

 We plan to analyze our survey results in the following steps:

 **Step 1**:  Exploratory Data Analysis (EDA)
 - Briefly summarize the main characteristics of variables.
-- Adjusted assumption or method if needed.
+- Adjust assumption or method if needed.

 **Step 2**:  Develop Regression Test in R statistical software
 - Use a two-tail hypothesis test on our response variable.